spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

   <img src="../images/scdf-set-app-debug-port.png" alt="SCDF Remote Debug Apps.
 Set debugPort" width="100"/>

-Open the stream application project in you IntelliJ.
-Then configure a Remote Debug configuration by setting the `Host:` to the IP address of you local machine (don't use `localhost` but the IP address!) and set the `Port:` to the value used in the deployment property above.
+Open the stream application project in your IntelliJ/IDE.
+Then configure a Remote Debug configuration by setting the `Host:` to the IP address of your local machine (don't use `localhost` but the IP address!) and set the `Port:` to the value used in the deployment property above.

   <img src="../images/scdf-remote-debugging-stream-apps.png" alt="SCDF Remote Debug Apps" width="100"/>